restyler/poor-mans-lovable/README.md

 # Cerebras App Generator

-Generate complete applications using Cerebras AI with automatic Docker containerization and management.
+A proof of concept demonstrating the power of [Cerebras AI](https://www.cerebras.ai/) for automated application generation.
+This tool uses the **Qwen3-480B Coder** model to generate complete applications with automatic Docker containerization and management.

 ![Demo](img/demo.png)